Fireye04/treehouse/silence.md

 smaller amounts of stress can be cleared by taking status effects.

-### Status effects
+#### Status effects

 - When bad things happen (failed a check, discovered something awful, saw something disturbing, etc...)
 Characters can become saddled with certain status effects that negatively affect gameplay.
 - Status effects act as the basic building blocks of the health system.
 - Each character has an arbitrary number of status effects that they can handle at any given time.
 If they reach their maximum, they enter the "crashing out" state.
 - Characters can attempt to clear status effects by venting to a friend.

-All status effects can be cleared by taking one flaw, vice, or trouble
+Status effects can either be general (can apply to all players) or flaw/vice/trouble specific.

-TODO
+All status effects can be cleared by taking one additional flaw, vice, or trouble.

 ### Venting